 Tour the Ancient Adobe-Brick Huaca Pucllana

 You don't have to leave Lima to begin your exploration of Peru's historic sites.
-Built by the Lima culture sometime between 300 and 700 AD and constructed from millions of adobe bricks, the Huaca Pucllana is a large pyramid located in Miraflores.
-After taking a tour of the ruins (don’t forget your sunscreen – the sun can be fierce), head to the site's restaurant, Restaurant Huaca Pucllana, for some exceptional (but expensive) regional dishes.
+Built by the Lima culture sometime between 300 and 700 AD and constructed from millions of adobe bricks, the Huaca Pucllana is a giant pyramid located in Miraflores.
+After taking a tour of the ruins (don’t forget your sunscreen—the sun can be fierce), head to the site's restaurant, Restaurant Huaca Pucllana, for some outstanding (but expensive) regional dishes.

 Nothing quite says Peruvian cuisine like a plate of practically straight-from-the-sea ceviche, and a visit to one of the capital's top cevicherias should be high on your list of things to do in Lima.
 A mix of fish, red onions, chili peppers and sweet potato marinated in lemon, you can indulge in this simple yet delicious dish in practically any of the city’s restaurants, but for guaranteed quality, seek out Punto Azul, which is known for its delicate flavors, freshness of its ingredients and accessible price (expect to pay around 32 soles).

 In a league (and price-bracket) of its own, La Mar, owned by acclaimed chef Gastón Acurio, is pricey but lives up to the hype, with the northern Peruvian delicacy ceviche de conchas negras (black shell ceviche) and even vegetarian ceviches on the menu.
-For a truly authentic experience, eat lunch at Chez Wong, a restaurant that counts Anthony Bourdain as a fan and where you can watch the chef himself at work.Continue to 9 of 21 below.
+For a truly authentic experience, eat lunch at Chez Wong, a restaurant that counted Anthony Bourdain as a fan.Continue to 9 of 20 below.

-Miraflores is one of Lima's most upscale districts, chock full of fancy bars, stylish restaurants and trendy discotecas.
+Miraflores is one of Lima's most upscale districts, chock full of fancy bars, stylish restaurants, and trendy discotecas.
 Parque Kennedy is the central point of the neighborhood and perfect for a spot of people watching – or cat admiring.
-Home to population of convivial cats, most of which were abandoned and now cared for by a local NGO, don’t be surprised if you make more than a few new friends here.
+It's home to a population of convivial cats, most of which were abandoned and now cared for by a local NGO, so don’t be surprised if you make more than a few new friends here.